A$AP Rocky confirms baby No. 3 with Rihanna at the 2025 Met Gala

 Photos taken of the singer on Monday walking in New York showed her with what appeared to be a baby bump.

-Rihanna hasn't yet walked the Met Gala carpet as of 8 p.m.
-The clothing and makeup entrepreneur and singer didn't attend the 2024 Met Gala, but in 2023 she and her long-time partner were among the last to arrive.
-This year, A$AP Rocky walked the blue carpet before Rihanna's arrival.
+This year, A$AP Rocky walked the blue carpet alone before Rihanna's arrival.
+She was among the last people to walk the carpet on Monday.
+The clothing and makeup entrepreneur and singer didn't attend the 2024 Met Gala, but in 2023, she and her longtime partner were also among the last to arrive.

 Rocky is one of the 2025 Met Gala co-chairs of the menswear-theme event tied to the museum's "Superfine: Tailoring Black Style."
 But his attendance at this year's Met Gala wasn't always a sure bet.
 That announcement came a couple of months before the opening of his trial on firearms charges in Los Angeles.
 Rocky was ultimately found not guilty in mid-February.
 Jurors had deliberated for just about three hours before reaching the verdict.